Important Changes for Allocation Year 2018

 - New software defaults will be set twice a year: Once in January at the Allocation Year Rollover (the previous year's September release) and once in July (the March release).
 The actual versions may vary subject to software verification and security or urgent fixes.

-- Only three CDT versions, the current default, the previous default, and the newest, will be made available on the system at any given time.
+- Only four CDT versions, the December, March, June, and September releases, will be made available on the system at any given time.
 If you need a CDT version that we have removed from the system, please contact consult at nersc.gov.
 Note: Cray CDT (Cray Developer Toolkit) contains Programming Environment Software release including Cray compiling, message passing interface, performance, debugging, third party libraries, etc. Note some of the software packages may have more than three versions unintentionally.
 We will delete the extra versions in next maintenance.

 Cray’s module snapshot feature can help you to save the programming environment of your custom modules loaded and restore to use it later easily.